 The female reproductive hormones estrogen and progesterone influence the breasts just like they control ovaries.
 Increasing levels of progesterone affect the breasts.
 Hence, changes in the breast changes are appreciable during the initial days of pregnancy.

 Your breast becomes more prominent, and your nipples and areola (the dark pigmented area around the nipples) also start to turn darker.
 Your breasts will start becoming more sensitive.
 They will be tender to touch.
 When the pregnancy progresses, these symptoms disappear.
 But by 4 DPO, since your ovum is not implanted, you will not have any significant changes in the hormonal levels.
 Subsequently, changes in breasts also might not become significant.

 Usually, your preferences towards specific food change due to hormonal changes.
-You may start to crave certain foods, flavours, or smells.
-On the other hand, you might begin disliking or avoid certain food items or fragrances.
+You may start to crave certain foods, flavors, or smells.
+On the other hand, you might begin disliking or avoiding certain food items or fragrances.
 Common food cravings are sweets, salty food, spicy food, citric food, chocolates, coffee, and ice cream.

 Even though we do not have a clear explanation for this alteration, it may relate to the nutritional status.
 Pregnancy increases the demand for the nutrients like minerals and vitamins, subsequently resulting in the craving for specific foods.
 Meanwhile, the female reproductive hormones, namely estrogen, and progesterone, are linked to these cravings by influencing the nervous system.

-The good news – that this may not stay for the whole duration of your pregnancy!
+The good news is that this may not stay for the whole duration of your pregnancy!
 But again, 4 DPO is not a period where you would start craving or avoiding.

 Pregnancy Test at 4 DPO